clarivate/wos_api_usecases/wos_to_vosviewer_exporter/Readme.md

 ![Result](/wos_to_vosviewer_exporter/screenshots/result.png)

 You also have an option of extracting the cited references along with the documents.
 The cited reference data is required to perform the citation, bibliographic coupling, and co-citation analyses, but it takes significantly longer for all the cited references to be retrieved.
+If you'd only like to run a co-authorship or keyword co-occurrence analysis on VOSviewer, we recommend that you leave this option unchecked.

 As always, we welcome your feedback on this code.